openid/fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 The JWT secured response mode enables clients to detect this attack by providing an identification of the sender (`iss`) and the intended audience of the authorization response (`aud`).

-## Code Leakage
+## Code Leakage {#code-leakage}
 Authorization servers MAY encrypt the authorization response therewith providing a means to prevent leakage of authorization codes in the user agent (e.g. during transmission, in browser history or via referrer headers).
 Note, however, that the entire response is then potentially subject to leakage.
-An encrypted response doesn't remove the need for additional protections provided by mechanisms like PKCE [@RFC7636] or the use of state parameter as described in (#code-replay).
+An encrypted response doesn't remove the need for additional protections provided by mechanisms such as PKCE [@RFC7636].

 # Acknowledgements